jiscdev/analytics-udd/udd/event.md

 Provider

 ### Valid Values
-Date and time in ISO 8601 format
+Date/time in ISO 8601 format - YYYY-MM-DDThh:mm[:ss.mmm]Z

-YYYY-MM-DDThh:mm[:ss.mmm]Z

 Seconds and milliseconds [:ss.mmm] are optional and will be zero filled where not given.
 Examples:
 ```
 2012-03-29T10:05Z
 2012-03-29T10:05:00Z
 2012-03-29T10:05:00.000Z
 ```
 ### Format
-Date and time in ISO 8601 format - YYYY-MM-DDThh:mm:ss.mmmZ
+String in ISO 8601 date and time format - YYYY-MM-DDThh:mm[:ss.mmm]Z

 ### Notes